ash-project/ash/documentation/how_to/upgrade.md

 ## Upgrading to 2.0

+All deprecations will be finalized in version 2.1.

 ### New DSL tooling

 The DSL tooling has been moved out of the Ash name space and into a more generalized tool called `Spark`.
 If you have written your own extensions, you will need